talkingstove/lagomorph/README.md

 # lagomorph
 Rabbits, pikas, and hares.

-Multi-tenant-compatible, CMS-friendly, backend- and data-structure-agnostic, "use what you want" frontend framework.a
+Multi-tenant-compatible, CMS-friendly, backend- and data-structure-agnostic, "use what you want" frontend framework.

 TO BUILD FRAMEWORK:
+1) If needed, "npm install -g requirejs" so r.js will be available
-from /framework/scripts in terminal :
+2) From /framework/scripts in terminal:
-=> r.js -o app.build.js paths.jquery=empty:
+=> r.js -o app.build.js

-TO USE BUILT VERSION IN SAMPLE-APP: cp ../out/L.js ../../sample-app/public/js/lib/lagomorph
+TO USE NEWLY-BUILT VERSION IN SAMPLE-APP:
+=> cp ../out/L.js ../../sample-app/public/js/lib/lagomorph